Tombstone, Arizona Territory

 ** See Terms & Conditions / ** Also See: Travel Insurance - this is strongly recommended.

-Motels in Tombstone / rental cars (if needed)
+Motels in Tucson or Tombstone / rental cars (if needed)

-Period clothing (See Dress Code) ... attempting to dress in "period-clothing" makes these rides more fun, more adventurous and makes for great photos ops!!
+Period clothing (See Dress Code) ... though not mandatory, dressing in "period-clothing" makes these rides more fun, more adventurous, sets the "mood" and makes for great photos ops!!
 Try it!
-And don't spend lots of money unless you want to ...
+Don't spend lots of money unless you want to ...
 I make several recommendations on the Dress Code site where to purchase these items.

 Contact Shawn Elder at East-West Global Tours (480-648-4735 / firstname.lastname@example.org / www.eastwestglobaltour.com ) to arrange your complete transportation package, including roundtrip air, rental vehicle / shuttle/motorcoach and motel accommodations.
 Flight arrivals can be coordinated in order to facilitate group transfers to share the expense of transportation.
 Daily tour packages for non-riding spouses can also be arranged.